camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/05-concepts/05-lifecycle.html.md

       completed
     </td>
     <td>
       The transition <i>complete</i> automatically triggers when all plan items contained in the case plan model are completed, terminated, or disabled.
-Furthermore, it is possible to manually complete a case instance via the <code>CaseService</code> API if it has no active tasks or stages.
+With automatic completion enabled, only required plan items have to reach theses states.
+Furthermore, it is possible to manually complete a case instance via the <code>CaseService</code> API if it has no active tasks or stages and all required plan items are either completed, terminated, or disabled.
     </td>
   </tr>
   <tr>